-3.3.23.
+- 3.3.29.
 With limited opportunities for infilling in Stoke Golding, most site options are likely to result in some harm to the landscape character of the village through the extension of the built-up area and from visibility from public vantage points.
 Notably, development on Sites 3 and 9 would involve gaps between development and the built-up area of Stoke Golding, which could make development appear as an intrusion into the countryside potentially causing significant harm to landscape character.
 Site 7 falls within an area of land that provides an important gap in the built-up area between Stoke Golding and Dadlington.
-Development on this site would result in the partial infilling of this gap and create a stronger sense of coalescence between these settlements, adversely effecting their built and landscape character.
+Development on this site would result in the partial infilling of this gap and create a stronger sense of coalescence between these settlements, adversely effecting their built and landscape character. - 3.3.30.On the contrary, Site 2 falls within the built-up area of Stoke Golding with built development to the north, east and south of the site.
+The site also has a strong definitive boundary to the west which restricts the visibility of the site from vantage points and ensures development does not appear as a significant change to the built and landscape character of the village. - 3.3.31.Site 1 includes a cluster of agricultural buildings to the south which are adjacent to the built-up area of Stoke Golding and two fields with extensive views from the north and west.
+There is potential for the redevelopment of the 1950s agricultural buildings to enhance landscape character through sensitive development that is in-keeping with the character of the wider landscape (including the landscape character of the Registered Battlefield).
+However, development on the northern part of the site is likely to appear as an intrusion of built development into the countryside, would be prominent in the landscape and would infringe on the Registered Battlefield undermining its openness and historic landscape character.